 Keeping Work Zones Safe at Night

 At North America Traffic, we design our products with workers and drivers in mind.
 Our traffic control devices are manufactured for varying light and weather conditions.
 Every one of our products will assist in making any work zone safer for both workers and drivers alike, no matter what time of day.
 We know how important it is to warn drivers ahead of time that they will soon be approaching a work zone and that’s why our Advanced Warning Flashers & Portable Traffic Signals can’t be missed.
+Our Automated Flagging Devices will ensure that all traffic heading toward a construction zone will be seen and its directions be adhered to even on the darkest of nights.

 Hazards of working in a construction zone at night include: